-Discharger must complete and submit to the Regional Water Board a Notice of Intent (NOI) (Attachment B) to enroll under and comply with these General WDRs.
+13) Under this Order, a Discharger is the entity that will perform certain agricultural activities that are exempt under CWA section 404(f) while participating in the Program.
+A Discharger must complete and submit to the Regional Water Board a Notice of Intent (NOI) (Attachment B) to enroll under and comply with these General WDRs.
 The NOI will specify the management practices that will be carried out on the enrolled property and include a timeline for implementing the identified activities.
-Along with the NOI, the Discharger must submit a Certificate of Inclusion (Attachment C) to demonstrate participation in a planning process with the Program.
+Along with the NOI, the

+Discharger must submit a Certificate of Inclusion (Attachment C) to demonstrate participation in a planning process with the Program.

-15) If the proposed activities do not qualify for coverage under this Order, a Notice of Exclusion will be issued by the Regional Water Board to the Discharger.
+14) If the proposed activities do not qualify for coverage under this Order, a Notice of Exclusion will be issued by the Regional Water Board to the Discharger.